Amzani/apidesk-sdk-test-def/docs/models/components/listcontactsresponsedataemailstype.md

 # ListContactsResponseDataEmailsType

-Specifies the type of email address, such as 'personal' or 'work'.
-This classification aids in organizing and prioritizing email communications based on their intended use or context.
+Indicates the type of email address, such as 'personal' or 'work'.
+This classification helps in understanding the context and preferred usage of the email address within the contact's profile.

 ## Example Usage